Revive your Radiant Smile with Teeth Whitening at Kravitz Dental

 Teeth whitening (or bleaching) is an excellent solution to a smile that has lost its luster.
 This non-invasive cosmetic treatment doesn’t just restore the natural shade of your teeth; it can take you beyond that to a whole new level of brightness.
 The purpose of teeth whitening is not to cover up stains; it is to remove them completely.
 If it’s time to revive your smile, we’re here to help you.

 Why is teeth whitening necessary?

 Most of us lose a bit of brightness in our smile over time.
 This is because we eat and drink items that contain pigment.
 Even natural foods like berries and tea can eventually lead to discoloration.
-When we consume food, or when tobacco is consumed, microscopic particles seep into the pores in enamel.
-These particles block light, which causes teeth to dull and turn yellow.
+When we consume food, or when tobacco is consumed, microscopic particles seep into the pores in the enamel.
+These particles block light, which causes teeth to dull and turns yellow.
 Stains from food and tobacco are superficial, which makes them perfect targets for professional teeth whitening.

 How does teeth whitening work?

 At Kravitz Dental, we offer two methods of teeth whitening.
 Patients who do not want to wait another day for a radiant smile or prefer to have us do the work for them appreciate the convenience and speed of in-office whitening.

 Zoom! in-office teeth whitening takes about an hour.
 To begin, we insert cheek retractors and cotton to keep your teeth from touching.
 Then, a protective liquid solution is carefully applied to your gums to prevent contact with peroxide.
 Finally, we apply the peroxide bleaching agent to your teeth.
 Now you are ready for whitening!
 While light is directed at your teeth to activate the whitening gel, you will wear protective glasses.
 After 15 minutes, we will remove the layer of whitening gel and assess the initial results.
 If you want your teeth to be whiter, we can repeat this process two more times.